ILEBORA/ilebora-empowertech/README.md

 License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.
+This project is licensed under the MIT License.